-N2 - Carbon Slit Pores by NLDFT Ar - Carbon Slit Pores by NLDFT
+N2 - Carbon Slit Pores by NLDFT

+Ar - Carbon Slit Pores by NLDFT

+Geometry: Slit

+Substrate: Carbon

-Substrate: Carbon Category: Porosity
+Category: Porosity

+Method: Nitrogen at 77K; Argon at 87K

 Model isotherms were calculated using the prescriptions of Tarazona for density dependent weighting functions and a slit-like pore geometry.
 These models are slightly different from N2-DFT and Ar-DFT models that were calculated using NLDFT with density independent weighting functions.